Lasswade: Other notable buildings

 The pre-Reformation church was dedicated to St Edwin and under the control of the Dean of Restalrig.

 The current Lasswade Parish Church building was originally built in 1830 as a plain box chapel for the former United Presbyterian Church (later United Free Church), it was remodelled by Hardy & Wight in 1894 and became part of the Church of Scotland in 1929.
 The parish has used this building since 1956, because of a structural fault in the Old Parish Church (subsequently demolished, built in 1793 from plans by John Clerk, Lord Eldin) discovered in the late 1940s.

-St Leonards Episcopal Church on Lower Broomieknowe dates from 1890 and is by Hippolyte Blanc.
+St Leonard's Episcopal Church on Lower Broomieknowe dates from 1890 and is by Hippolyte Blanc.

 The former board school of 1875 stands with commanding views over the village on the northern slopes next to the Old Kirkyard.
 It is now converted to flats.
 Lasswade High School moved to its current premises in the west of Bonnyrigg in 1956, being rebuilt on the same site in 2013.